 - BIG CARNELIAN LAKE (Washington County) northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36". - BIG FISH LAKE (Stearns County) northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36". - BIG MANTRAP (Hubbard County) crappie: possession limit five.
 Northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36". - BIG SAND LAKE (Hubbard County) walleye: all from 20-28" must be immediately released.
-One over 28" allowed in possession. - BIG SANDY LAKE and connected waters (Aitkin County): Aitkin Lake including area known as Aitkin Flowage, Davis Lake including bay known as Steamboat Lake, Flowage Lake, Sandy River Lake, Prairie River from confluence with Tamarack River downstream to confluence with Big Sandy Lake, Sandy River from State Hwy.
-210 downstream to confluence with the Mississippi River, and West Savanna River from County Hwy.
-14 downstream to confluence with the Prairie River.
+One over 28" allowed in possession. - BIG SANDY LAKE and connected waters (Aitkin County): Aitkin Lake including area known as Aitkin Flowage, Davis Lake including bay known as Steamboat Lake, Flowage Lake, Sandy River Lake, Prairie River from confluence with Tamarack River downstream to confluence with Big Sandy Lake, Sandy River from State Highway 210 downstream to confluence with the Mississippi River, and West Savanna River from County Highway 14 downstream to confluence with the Prairie River.
 Sunfish: possession limit five.
 Walleye: all less than 14" or greater than 18" must be immediately released.
 One over 26" allowed in possession. - BIG SWAN LAKE (Todd County) northern pike: all from 24-36" must be immediately released.
-Possession limit six, only one over 36". - BIRCH LAKE RESERVOIR (includes the South Kawishiwi River upstream to the first rapids north of Minnesota Hwy.
-1 bridge).
+Possession limit six, only one over 36". - BIRCH LAKE RESERVOIR (includes the South Kawishiwi River upstream to the first rapids north of Minnesota Highway 1 bridge).
 Northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36". - BLACKDUCK LAKE (Beltrami County) sunfish: possession limit five. - BLACKWATER LAKE (Cass County) largemouth and smallmouth bass: all from 14-20" must be immediately released.
 One over 20" allowed in possession. - BLACK BASS LAKE (Mille Lacs County) Use of gas or electric augers, underwater cameras, and other electronic fish-finding devices is prohibited.
 Largemouth and smallmouth bass: catch-and-release only.
 Northern pike: catch-and-release only.
 Sunfish: possession limit five. - BLUEBERRY LAKE (Wadena County) northern pike: all from 24-36" must be immediately released.
-Possession limit three, only one over 36". - BOLFING LAKE (Stearns County) see Sauk River Chain of Lakes (page 46).
+Possession limit three, only one over 36". - BOLFING LAKE (Stearns County) see Sauk River Chain of Lakes (page 48).

-- CARNELIAN LAKE (Stearns County) sunfish: possession limit five. - CASCADE LAKE (Cascade Ponds) (Olmsted County) see Rochester-Olmsted County Area Lakes on page 45. - CEDAR LAKE (Morrison County) walleye: possession limit two.
+CARNELIAN LAKE (Stearns County) sunfish: possession limit five.

+- CASCADE LAKE (Cascade Ponds) (Olmsted County) see Rochester-Olmsted County Area Lakes on page 47. - NEW-CEDAR LAKE (Morrison County) walleye: possession limit two.
 Black crappie: possession limit five.
-Northern pike: minimum size limit 40".
-Possession limit one. - CEDAR ISLAND LAKE (Stearns County) cee Sauk River Chain of Lakes (page 45). - CENTER LAKE, North and South (Chisago County) northern pike: all from 24-36" must be immediately released.
+Northern pike: possession limit three, all larger than 26" must be immediately released. - CEDAR ISLAND LAKE (Stearns County) see Sauk River Chain of Lakes (page 48). - CENTER LAKE, North and South (Chisago County) northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36". - CHARLEY LAKE (Ramsey County) closed to fishing. - CHILD LAKE (Cass County) northern pike: all from 24-36" must be immediately released.
-Possession limit three, only one over 36". - CHISAGO LAKE (Chisago County) largemouth bass: all 12" and larger must be immediately released.
+Possession limit three, only one over 36". - CHISAGO LAKE (Chisago County) largemouth bass: all 12" and larger must be immediately released. - 40 2018 Minnesota Fishing Regulations